 As I mentioned above, a half trillion dollars worth of interest expense is a tremendous amount of money.
 By comparing what the United States pays a year to service its debt versus the annual GDP of various countries, we have the following chart below:

 According to the data from Statistictimes.com, U.S. interest expense this year of $500 billion falls right behind Belgium and Sweden’s projected GDP of $562 billion and $600 billion respectively.
-Furthermore, U.S. debt service will surpass the annual GDP of Thailand, Austria, Norway, Iran, Iceland, South Africa, and Denmark.
+Furthermore, the U.S. debt service will surpass the annual GDP of Thailand, Austria, Norway, Iran, Iceland, South Africa, and Denmark.

-Moreover, the U.S. interest expense is higher than the GDP of 167 countries shown in the list at the website linked above.
+Moreover, the U.S. interest expense is higher than the GDP of 167 countries shown in the list on the website linked above.
 There are only 25 countries whose GDP is higher than the annual U.S. debt service.

 Whenever I discuss the rapidly increasing U.S. interest expense with individuals in public, their usual reply is, “Are we really paying that amount?”
 I gather they don’t realize that those who hold the $21.2 trillion in U.S. debt are being paid that interest expense every month.
-Whether it is a foreign government who owns U.S. Treasuries or a domestic Pension fund, everyone wants their interest payment… and they COUNT on it dearly.
+Whether it is a foreign government that owns U.S. Treasuries or a domestic Pension fund, everyone wants their interest payment… and they COUNT on it dearly.

-For example, I estimate that China is receiving around $27 billion a year in interest expense from the U.S. government while Japan gets $24 billion for holding over $1 trillion each in U.S. debt.
+For example, I estimate that China is receiving around $27 billion a year in interest expenses from the U.S. government while Japan gets $24 billion for holding over $1 trillion each in U.S. debt.
 I base that on an average 2.3% interest rate.

 So, the BIG PROBLEM for the U.S. Government is what happens when the markets crack?
 When U.S. stock and real estate values crash, so will the government’s tax receipts.
 The only way to keep the U.S. government from going bankrupt during this time is to print money and lower interest rates.

-Unfortunately, this time around, the country will not have the domestic energy supply to pull itself out of the next recession-depression as it did from 2008 to 2018.
+Unfortunately, this time around, the country will not have the domestic energy supply to pull itself out of the next recession depression as it did from 2008 to 2018.
 U.S. shale oil production will likely peak within the next 1-3 years.
 However, if the oil price drops like a rock along with the stock market, then the collapse of U.S. shale oil production could be even much bigger and sooner than the market anticipates.